bbawj/note-vault/Notes/User Datagram Protocol.md

 > 3. No connection state tracking
 > 4. No congestion control
 ## Stateless
 Each datagram is carried in a single IP packet with no support for bytestreams.
-Hence each read will yield the full message.
+Hence each read will yield the full message and datagrams are not fragmented.
 ### Problems
 Each connection relies upon [Network Address Translation](Notes/Network%20Address%20Translation.md).
 Translation tables rely on the connection state in order to create and remove entries as needed, but UDP does not have any processes to define its state (no handshake, no termination sequence).

 One solution: UDP routing records are expired on a timer.
+## Why UDP
+UDP is a simple stateless protocol suitable for bootstrapping other application protocols on top of.
+Virtually all design decisions are left to the application layer.
+To leverage UDP, three is a set of knwon best practices and recommendations, one of them is the [RFC 5405](https://datatracker.ietf.org/doc/html/rfc5405).